SHIVANG2904/Tech_Assignments/README.md

 # Tech_Assignments

-Assignments of Tech placement classes of batch 2023.
+Assignments of Tech Placement Classes of batch 2023.